-In attempt to model a benchmark for continuous integration implementation, [9] claims that there is currently no consensus on continuous integration as a single, homogeneous practice.
-Simply stating that they use continuous integration is insufficient information.
-As they suggested to convey instead, is what kind of continuous integration is used?
-It also means that, considering the dramatic differences in experienced continuous integration effects [9], it is needed to ask which aspects or variants of continuous integration, proposed benefits or disadvantage.
+In an attempt to model a benchmark for continuous integration implementation, [9] concluded that there was currently no consensus on CI as a single, homogeneous practice.
+Simply stating that a study uses CI is insufficient since it fails to define what kind of CI is used.
+Considering the dramatic differences in effects experienced [9], it is necessary to determine the advantages and disadvantages of the various aspects of CI.
 For this purpose, based on the findings in their study, they have proposed a descriptive model for better documentation of continuous integration variants.
-In previus work [21] a systematic literature review of approaches, tools, challenges and practices identified in empirical studies on continuous practices aimed to provide an evidential body of knowledge about the state of the art of continuous practices and the potential areas of research [21].
-Sixty nine papers were selected from 2004 to 2016 for data extraction, whereas 56.5% of them have been published in the last three years, and only 4 of them addressed software testing improvement.
-However, 39% of the studies mentioned thatthat testing effort and time are critical factors.
-Not even a single research dealt with the effect of the CI transition and the corresponding implications of the quality and the testing processes.
-[22] focused on the questions of “How can one visualize end-to-end testing activities in order to support the transformation towards continuous integration?
+In previous work, [21] provided a systematic review of approaches, tools, challenges, and methods identified in empirical studies on continuous practices.
+Sixty nine papers were selected from 2004 to 2016 for data extraction, of which 56.5% were published in the last three years, and only four of them addressed software testing improvement.
+However, 39% of the studies mentioned that testing effort and time are critical factors.
+Not even a single study dealt with the effect of transitioning to CI and the corresponding implications of the quality and the testing processes.
+[22] focused on the question of visualizing end-to-end testing activities in order to support the transformation towards CI.
 With end-to-end testing, they refer to all code, from code written by individual engineers to product release.
 The aim of this research was to gain insights into how to support the transition towards continuous deployment in the software development industry.
-Their case studies proved some disturbing findings about the change processes witnessed: No end-to-end overview of testing in commercial companies, significant duplicate testing efforts, slow feedback loops, late testing of quality attributes, and Ad-hoc testing, tactical improvement efforts.
-These findings indicate the lack of a holistic, end to end understanding of the testing activities and their periodicity, the center of this research was the creation of a Continuous Integration Visualization Technique (CIViT) and attempted to implement it in the case studies companies.
+Their case studies proved some disturbing findings about the change processes: significant duplicate testing efforts, slow feedback loops, late testing of quality attributes, and no overview of testing in commercial companies, Ad-hoc testing, or tactical improvement efforts.
+These findings indicate a lack of a holistic, end-to-end understanding of testing activities and their periodicity.
+The product of this research was the creation of the Continuous Integration Visualization Technique (CIViT) and the attempt to implement it for case study companies.

-Recently, many organizations are adapting Scaled Agile Framework (SAFe) and Disciplined Agile Delivery (DAD) in order to address the needs of larger projects [23].
-Besides the development of code, the purpose of both frameworks is to take also architecture, project funding, and governance of the processes and roles required by management into account.
+Recently, many organizations have adapted the Scaled Agile Framework (SAFe) and Disciplined Agile Delivery (DAD) in order to address the needs of larger projects [23].
+Besides the development of code, the purpose of both frameworks is to take the architecture, project funding, and governance of the processes and roles required by management into account.
 At this level, the very same lean and agile principles that have worked well at the team level are applied.
-SAFe is scaling up the agile method Scrum.
-It is focusing on the enterprise level with an organizational wide release planning session.
-Some research was done on the different roles within the Scale Agile Methods to Large Distributed Enterprises [24,25], but we didn’t find work done on the quality aspects of the process.
-Our work looks at this issue from a deeper perspective of the testing activities themselves, and examin the impact made on the basic layer, namely unit test and related testing activities.
+SAFe scales up the Agile method, Scrum.
+It focuses on the enterprise level, for example, organization-wide release planning sessions.
+Some research was done on the various roles within the Scale Agile Methods to Large Distributed Enterprises [24,25], but the quality aspects of the process have been largely ignored.
+Our work looks at this issue from the deeper perspective of the testing activities themselves and examines the impact made on the basic layer, namely, the unit test and testing related activities.

 Research methodology